The list of things you have not done, but want to do before you die – Bucket List

 We all could use a little help wiggling through today’s polarized and conflicted world. — Dan Trepanier

 Well, after sixty years of age, I’ll continue to seek out new experiences.
 Some scary, some not so scary.

 At my lucky age, I have just enough extra resources to dabble here and there — sometimes irresponsibly — like taking 5 years away from job searching for spending my summer months hanging out on my boat.

-The logical path pre-2000 that many North American adults followed consisted of getting a degree, managing a predictable career path, perhaps raising a family, retiring, and travel.
+The logical path pre-2000 that many North American adults followed consisted of getting a degree, managing a predictable career path, raising a family, retiring, and travelling.

 Try picking things that you would consider a wilder stretch of your imagination.
 Here are my three things…..

 - Get a beach house in Brazil. — but I am Canadian and don’t have the cash